angular/angular/adev/src/content/reference/migrations/standalone.md

 ### Convert declarations to standalone

-In this mode, the migration converts all components, directives and pipes to standalone by setting `standalone: true` and adding dependencies to their `imports` array.
+In this mode, the migration converts all components, directives and pipes to standalone by removing `standalone: false` and adding dependencies to their `imports` array.

 HELPFUL: The schematic ignores NgModules which bootstrap a component during this step because they are likely root modules used by `bootstrapModule` rather than the standalone-compatible `bootstrapApplication`.
 The schematic converts these declarations automatically as a part of the ["Switch to standalone bootstrapping API"](#switch-to-standalone-bootstrapping-api) step.